home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 The controller/location is also represented as a **Climate** device: it will expose the location's operating mode (see below for details).
 Note that the controller's current temperature is calculated as an average of all the Zones.

 The DHW controller is represented as a **WaterHeater** device: It will report its current temperature (but not target temperature), and it can be turned on or off.
+The target temperature cannot be changed.

 ### Round Thermostat

-Although Round Thermostat is, strictly speaking, a Controller and a single zone, they are merged into a single **Climate** device.
+Although Round Thermostat is, strictly speaking, both a Controller and a single zone; they are merged into a single **Climate** device.

 ## Configuration